Taiko Prover

 two folders are used

-path is used for dynamic file instances
+the /workspace path is used for dynamic file instances

 one input file is passed in, namely our witness.
-Edit the url and hash values, the latter associated with the
+Edit the url and hash values, the latter associated with the local_path property.

-property.the output proof from the prover is referenced as an input into the verifier.
+the output proof from the prover is referenced as an input into the verifier.

 In sum, you will have to edit witness file data in four places:

-the argument list, for the
+the argument list, for the -w parameter

-vm-path
+the vm-path property

-file_url
+the file_url property

-property, which holds the file hash string
+the local_path property, which holds the file hash string

 Verify the results